 - Allow suppliers to accept multiple payment options

-Kissflow Procurement Software serves as the one source of truth where your purchasing team can visualize and exercise the control they need to transform your procurement.
-Request for a free demo now!
+Kissflow Procurement Cloud serves as the one source of truth where your purchasing team can visualize and exercise the control they need to transform your procurement.
+Request for a free procurement software demo now!